popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 ```

 <div class="informational">
-<b>Keep in mind:</b> As application development continues, place template files in the `/views` directory with a file extension of `.liquid`.
+<b>Keep in mind:</b> As application development continues, place template files in the <code>/views</code> directory with a file extension of <code>.liquid</code>.
 The files may contain static or dynamic content.
 <div>

 ### Resources